OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **10.2** Outside of the Cooling-Off Period, only subscriptions are refundable unless used or expired.

 **10.3** Expenditure of Skype Credit, allocation of a Skype Number, or use of any aspect of a subscription amounts to “use” of a Paid-For-Product.
-You hereby expressly agree that Skype Numbers may be allocated before the end of the Cooling-Off Period.
+You hereby expressly agree that Skype Numbers may be allocated before the end of the Cooling-Off Period and become non-refundable upon allocation.

-**10.4** The Cooling-Off Period and refunds do not apply to Paid-For-Products that are (i) purchased via a third party partner of Skype (please contact the partner directly, who may decide in its sole discretion whether or not to pay a refund), (ii) not directly acquired online from Skype (e.g. vouchers or pre-paid cards) (iii) paid for in cash using third party payment methods (such as a cash payment wallet) and (iv) paid for and allocated to your Skype Account by a Skype Manager administrator.
+**10.4** The Cooling-Off Period and refunds do not apply to Paid-For-Products that are (i) purchased via a third party partner of Skype (please contact the partner directly, who may decide in its sole discretion whether or not to pay a refund), (ii) not directly acquired online from Skype (e.g. vouchers or pre-paid cards) (iii) paid for in cash using third party payment methods (such as a cash payment wallet) and (iv) paid for and allocated to your Skype Account by a Skype Manager administrator or another Skype user.
 They also do not apply to Membership of Skype Developer.

+**10.5** If, within the Cooling-Off Period, you wish to cancel and obtain a refund for a Paid-For-Product which (i) has not been “used” in accordance with Section 10.3 and (ii) does not fall within Section 10.4, you can complete our Withdrawal Form found here.
+For more information on how to complete the Withdrawal Form see here.

-**10.5** If you believe that Skype has charged you in error, you must contact Skype within 90 days of such charge.
+**10.6** If you believe that Skype has charged you in error, you must contact Skype Customer Services within 90 days of such charge.
 No refunds will be given for any charges more than 90 days old.

-**10.6** Skype reserves the right to refuse a refund request if it reasonably believes (i) that you are trying to unfairly exploit this refund policy, for example, by making repetitive refund requests in respect of the same Product. (ii) if you are in breach of these Terms or (iii) if Skype reasonably suspects that you are using our Products or Software fraudulently or that your User Account is being used by a third party fraudulently.
+**10.7** Skype reserves the right to refuse a refund request if it reasonably believes (i) that you are trying to unfairly exploit this refund policy, for example, by making repetitive refund requests in respect of the same Product. (ii) if you are in breach of these Terms or (iii) if Skype reasonably suspects that you are using our Products or Software fraudulently or that your User Account is being used by a third party fraudulently.

-**10.7** This refund policy does not affect your statutory rights.
+**10.8** This refund policy does not affect your statutory rights.

 **11\.
 ENDING YOUR RELATIONSHIP WITH SKYPE**